 Baklava

-The preparation requires patience, skill, and attention to detail—the process's what makes or breaks the baklava.
-Basically, the dough has to be the thinnest thing ever in order to make the finest layers of nuts (generally pistachios but can also be walnuts or hazelnuts) alternating with the dough.
+The preparation requires patience, skill, and attention to detail—the process is what makes or breaks the baklava.
+Basically, the dough has to be the thinnest thing ever in order to make the finest layers of nuts (generally pistachios, but can also be walnuts or hazelnuts) alternating with the dough.
 Douse in butter, bake.

-The final step—soaking in a syrup, will make all your cavities sensitive, but your taste buds will experience golden perfection!
-It transforms the pastry to a heavenly dessert and gives the baklava the final sweet touch.
+The final step—soaking in a syrup will make all your cavities sensitive, but your taste buds will experience golden perfection!
+It transforms the pastry into a heavenly dessert and gives the baklava the final sweet touch.

 You can get baklava at places dedicated just to the sweet or at restaurants as a dessert.